 Eat, drink, and sleep near Balaidos

-The area around Balaídos does not house many hotels, but with Hesperia Vigo, Hotel Coia de Vigo, and Hostal Geneve there are a few options at walking distance.
-Otherwise there is a good selection of hotels in Vigo’s historic centre and around the train station.
+The area around Balaidos does not house many hotels, but with Hesperia Vigo, Hotel Coia de Vigo, and Hostal Geneve there are a few options at walking distance.
+Otherwise there is a good selection of hotels in Vigo’s historic centre and around Urzaiz train station in the modern centre.

 Photos of Balaidos

 Balaidos on Instagram[instagram-feed location=”275361″]

 Celtavigo.net – Official website of RC Celta de Vigo.